LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 - `ITEM:Register()` is removed

 ### Item Sizes
-Helix's inventory uses a grid and utilizes width and height instead of weight as a means of inventory capacity.
+Lilia's inventory uses a grid and utilizes width and height instead of weight as a means of inventory capacity.
 This means you will have to change your item's weight (`ITEM.weight`) to something that might be analagous to the item's size using `ITEM.width` and `ITEM.height`.
 The item's size must be at least one by one grid cell.
 It's up to you to balance the sizes of items in your use case - taking into account how many items a character might have at once, the default inventory size set in the config, etc.

 ### Item Functions
 Item functions are defined very differently than they are in Clockwork.
 For example: